-Once we have confirmed you are entitled to be accepted on to our housing register we will enter your details on to our computer and send you a registration letter.
+Once we have confirmed you are entitled to be accepted on to our housing register we will enter your details on our system and send you a registration letter.
 This letter will confirm we have put your name on our housing register and give you your unique reference number.